Future Remains: The 2024 Macfarlane Commissions

 Free

-Future Remains: The 2024 Macfarlane Commissions is the fourth edition of a multi-year partnership that supports ambitious new projects by emerging to mid-career artists.
-This edition showcases seven artists from across Australia – Kim Ah Sam, Andy Butler, Teelah George, Alexandra Peters, Nicholas Smith, Joel Sherwood Spring and Salote Tawale – who variously reclaim, restage and reframe specific material, cultural or ideological inheritances in an effort not only to better understand the past but open up new possibilities for our current and future worlds.
+ACCA is pleased to present Future Remains: The 2024 Macfarlane Commissions, the fourth edition of a multi-year partnership that supports ambitious new artworks by emerging and mid-career artists.
+Future Remains presents seven commissions by artists from across Australia who variously reclaim, restage and reframe specific material, cultural or ideological inheritances in an effort not only to better understand the past and present but to generate new possibilities for the future.

 Exhibition dates: 29 June – 1 September 2024